sanamedio/log-of-learning/notes-22-oct-2018.md

 ```python
 >> compile('test.py', 'test.py', 'exec')
 ```
-This returns a code object for test.py module
+This returns a code object for test.py module.
+Also you can use dis module from command line ```python -m dis test.py```

 ### 6 - Ternary operation